All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Store reconstituted TB-500 in the refrigerator at 36 to 46 degrees Fahrenheit (2 to 8 degrees Celsius).
 The door shelf works fine.
 Just make sure the vial is upright and not at risk of falling.

 Never freeze reconstituted peptides.
 Freezing can damage the peptide structure and compromise effectiveness.
-If your reconstituted TB-500 accidentally freezes, do not use it) contact your pharmacy for a replacement.
+If your reconstituted TB-500 accidentally freezes, don't use it) contact your pharmacy for a replacement.

 Keep it away from light.
 Store the vial in a dark area of your refrigerator or keep it in its original box.
 Extended light exposure can degrade peptides over time.